Golden redhorse: Reproduction and life cycle

-The golden redhorse lives for 8–11 years and becomes sexually mature at age 3-5.
-They spawn in the spring once water temperatures are between 17-22 °C. When this occurs depends on the geographic location, but spawning usually happens at night during April or May.
+The golden redhorse can live at least 17 years and becomes sexually mature at age 3–5.
+They spawn in the spring once water temperatures are between 17–22 °C. When this occurs depends on the geographic location, but spawning usually happens at night during April or May.
 Spawning most often occurs in a runs or riffles within the main stream, but some individuals may move into smaller, more well protected tributaries.
 The spawning streams are gravel bottomed, as their benthic, bottom-dwelling young prefer to hide beneath the stones after they hatch from their adhesive eggs.

 Golden redhorses provide no parental care to their offspring.
 The young often form large schools and feed together along the stream bottom.
 Some schools may include a mixture of different redhorse species.

 Relationship with humans

-The golden redhorse is a game fish, but it is a species not often pursued by anglers.
-It is often caught by accident when anglers fish on the bottom for catfish.
+The golden redhorse is a game fish, and is being increasingly pursued by rod-and-line anglers.
+The golden redhorse is also pursued by 21st century bowfishing that produces tons of wanton waste, where fish are targeted with bow and arrows at day or night in unregulated fashion.
+For example in Minnesota, 21st century bowfishing redhorse waste, exclusively from tournaments, exceeds that of statewide commercial harvest by more than 200 times.
+Modern regulation and management for species like golden redhorse are overdue.
+For indirect anglers on rod-and-line, the golden redhorse is often caught by accident when anglers fish on the bottom for catfish.
 Fishing for members of the sucker family usually occurs in the early spring when the water temperature reaches 42 °F. Fishing several inches off the stream bottom with simple worms as bait is a good method to catch suckers.
 Gigging for suckers is another common practice.
 This is done using a multi-headed spear at night, often with a mounted light on the bow of the boat.
 The golden redhorse can be cooked, smoked or pickled.
 The IGFA record for the species stands at 4 lb 1 oz caught from French Creek in Franklin, Pennsylvania in 1997.